Charlie Williams (comedian)

-Charles Adolphus Williams, MBE (23 December 1927 – 2 September 2006) was an English professional footballer who was one of the first black players in British football after the Second World War, and later became Britain's first well-known black stand-up comedian.
+Charles Adolphus Williams, MBE (23 December 1927 – 2 September 2006) was an English professional footballer and one of the first black players in British football after the Second World War, Later he became Britain's first well-known black stand-up comedian.

 He became famous from his appearances on Granada Television's The Comedians and ATV's The Golden Shot, delivering his catchphrase, "me old flower" in his broad Yorkshire accent.

 Early life and football career

-Williams was born in Royston, a small mining village in Barnsley, West Riding of Yorkshire.
-His father, also Charles, had come to Britain in 1914 from Barbados, and enlisted in the Royal Engineers.
+Williams was born in Royston, a small mining village in Barnsley, south Yorkshire.
+His father, also Charles, had come to Britain in 1914 from Barbados and enlisted in the Royal Engineers.

 After the First World War, his father settled in Royston, where he sold groceries from a horse and cart, and married a local woman, Frances Cook.
-His father had been forced to give up his job as a greengrocer as a result of trench foot acquired in France, and depended on National Assistance.
+His father had been forced to give up his job as a greengrocer as a result of trench foot acquired in France and depended on National Assistance.